And welcome back, music lovers, thrill seekers, conversationalists all across the fruited plain.

 The phone number and the website, both accepting donations all weekend long.

-But uh the thrust, of course, is occurring here during these three hours as it does once every year.
+But the thrust, of course, is occurring here during these three hours as it does once every year.

 We're running ahead of last year.

-I I don't have to contribute.
+I don't have to contribute.

 It doesn't matter.

-Five bucks, one buck, ten dollars, it it really it all adds up and it all matters.
+It really, it all adds up and it all matters.

-Here's Diane in um Westland, Oregon.
+Here's Diane in Westland, Oregon.

 Great to have you with us.